Child 44: Awards

 Child 44 has been translated into 36 languages.
 Additionally, it was nominated for 17 international awards and won seven.

-In 2008, it was named on the long list for the Man Booker Prize, nominated for the 2008 Costa First Novel Award (former Whitbread), and received the CWA Ian Fleming Steel Dagger award for best thriller of the year from the Crime Writers' Association.
-It was also shortlisted for the Desmond Elliott Prize for a first novel in 2008, and Smith was awarded the 2008 Galaxy Book Award for Best New Writer.
+In 2008, it was named on the longlist for the Man Booker Prize, nominated for the 2008 Costa First Novel Award, and received the CWA Ian Fleming Steel Dagger for best thriller of the year from the Crime Writers' Association.
+It was also shortlisted for the Desmond Elliott Prize for a first novel in 2008.

+Smith was awarded the 2009 British Book Award for Newcomer, and Child 44 nominated for Crime Thriller of the Year.

-In July 2009, he won the Waverton Good Read Award for first novel and the Galaxy Book Award for Best Newcomer.
+In July 2009, he won the Waverton Good Read Award for first novel.

 In January 2011, Richard Madeley and Judy Finnegan listed it in their Book Club 100 Books of the Decade.